zenaro147/NeoGB-Printer/README.md

 * It's a **Dual Core module** (some ESP32 modules are single core, like the ESP32-S2 and ESP32-C3)
 * Have, at least, **2 SPI pins gourps** [like this example](https://4.bp.blogspot.com/-nGLtB2nUrDg/Wp6DQbzcJMI/AAAAAAAABq0/A6Z46p0SQSEdERWocWL94oUmeATMQre4wCLcBGAs/s1600/3.png) (normally it's called HSPI and VSPI, or sometimes have one called SPI and the other called VSPI or HSPI), make sure to check the pinout before buy one;

 Some boards already have a SD Card slot built in.
 We've never tested this kind of board, but IN THEORY it should work fine (as long as it has SPI pins available).
-If you choose to use this type of board, **we however won't be able to provide any support in case of bug.**
+If you choose to use this type of board, we however won't be able to provide any support in case of bug...But feel free to experiment.

 ## Gameboy Link Cable Setup
 Gameboy Original/Color Link Cable Pinout.
 If you don't want to sacrifice a Link Cable, you can use this [Gameboy Link Cable Breakout PCB](https://github.com/Palmr/gb-link-cable) to connect the pins and keep your Link Cable safely !
 [You can buy this board here, from OSH Park](https://oshpark.com/shared_projects/srSgm3Yj).
 A bit of do-it-yourself is necessary at this step if you do not use a breakout board.